More Volume vs Better Structure: Tactical Training Fix

 Difficulty recovering between sessions within the same week

-In many cases, the issue is not a lack of volume.
-It is poor distribution of stress across the week and across the training cycle.
-The athlete who reduces volume by 20% and structures the remaining work intelligently will often perform better within two to three weeks than they did at higher volume.
+In most cases, the issue is not a lack of volume.
+It is poor distribution of stress across the training week and across the broader training cycle.
+The athlete who reduces total volume by 20% and structures the remaining work intelligently, easy days that are truly easy, hard days that are truly hard, recovery programmed instead of begged for, will often perform measurably better within two to three weeks than they did at the higher volume that was quietly burying them.

 How Better Structure Improves Performance

-Structure produces better outcomes than volume because it allows the body's adaptation processes to complete rather than constantly interrupting them with new stress.
-Adaptation is not immediate.
-It takes time.
-Structure creates the conditions for that time to exist.
+Training structure produces better outcomes than raw volume because it allows the body's adaptation processes to actually complete rather than being constantly interrupted by the next session's stress.
+Adaptation is not immediate, it is the lagged response to a stimulus that has already been delivered, absorbed, and integrated.
+Structure creates the conditions for that lag to exist productively rather than collapsing into the next training day.

 How a structured program improves performance over unstructured high-volume training: